jjhesk/LoyalNativeSlider/README.md

 ##Features

 ###v0.3.2
-- [x] save image function by long click on the thumb
+- [x] Save image function by long click on the thumb
-- [x] enhanced number view
+- [x] Enhanced number view
+- [x] Allow direct image resizing
+- [x] When there is only one image, it will not able to scroll.

 ###v0.2.9
 - [x] fixed id reflection issue